daliwang/SPEL_OpenACC/README.md

-# Overview
+# Introduction
+This is accompany code and data associated with the paper submission 'SPEL: Software Tool for Porting ELM with OpenACC in a Function Unit Test Framework'.

-This unit-test builds off of previous work done by Dali Wang and Yao Cindy to create a robust method for developing the Earth Land Model (ELM) component of E3SM.
+This software tool builds off of previous work done by Dali Wang and Yao Cindy to create a robust method for developing the E3SM Land Model (ELM).

+# File Structure
+./SourceFiles/: folder contains the original ELM source files and the GPU-ready test Modules ./scripts/: folder contains SPEL Python scripts

-Currently, the unit-testing contains Python scripts (in _./scripts_ directory) used to:
+Currently, these SPEL Python scripts are used to:
 * extract and prepare ELM files to run and compile without MPI and netcdf.
 * modify ELM routines to remove modules that cannot or are undesired to run on the GPU.
 * Perform automatic OpenACC acceleration using either the __routine__ directive or __parallel loop__ directives.